LED Flat Panel Lights and Troffer Lights

 LED Lighting Supply

-This content was reviewed for technical accuracy, real-world application, and clarity based on over 17 years of experience working with LED lighting systems.
+This content was reviewed for technical accuracy, real-world application, product selection relevance, and clarity for the stated lighting topic.

 View LinkedIn Profile

-What Are LED Panel Lighting Fixtures
+What Are LED Panel Lighting Fixtures?

 LED panel lighting fixtures are designed for installation in dropped or suspended ceiling systems, providing a modern alternative to fluorescent panels and LED troffer lights.
 Their ultra-thin profile, just 0.75 inches thick, makes them ideal for spaces with limited ceiling clearance.
 These fixtures are popular in offices and retail environments for their sleek appearance and effective illumination.

-When Should I Use LED Panel Lights
+When Should I Use LED Panel Lights?

 Use LED panel lights when replacing fluorescent troffers in commercial spaces with dropped ceilings, when ceiling clearance is limited, or when flicker-free illumination is necessary for tasks like computer work or photography.
 They are also suitable for cold storage or unheated facilities where instant-on performance is needed, and when energy savings and reduced maintenance costs are priorities.

-When Should I Avoid Using LED Panel Lights
+When Should I Avoid Using LED Panel Lights?

 Avoid using LED panel lights in high-bay applications that require concentrated light from elevated heights, in harsh outdoor environments needing weatherproof housing, or in hazardous locations requiring explosion-proof certifications.
 They are also not suitable for direct task lighting needing focused beams or when existing magnetic ballast dimmers cannot be upgraded to 0-10V systems.

-What Should Be Verified Before Ordering LED Panel Lights
+What Should Be Verified Before Ordering LED Panel Lights?

 Before ordering, verify ceiling grid dimensions and structural load capacity, plenum clearance for driver installation, voltage compatibility (120V to 277V), color temperature requirements, and emergency backup and egress code requirements.
 This ensures the panels meet your specific installation and operational needs.

-What Are the Benefits of LED Panel Lighting Compared to Fluorescent Troffers
+What Are the Benefits of LED Panel Lighting Compared to Fluorescent Troffers?

 LED panel lighting offers significant energy savings, reducing energy use by 50-75% compared to fluorescent troffers.
 They provide high-quality illumination with a high CRI and consistent color over their lifespan, reducing maintenance costs by eliminating tube and ballast replacements.
 LED panels also operate without flicker or noise, reach full brightness instantly, and are compatible with advanced controls like motion sensors.

-What Is the Difference Between Edge Lit and Backlit LED Panels
+What Is the Difference Between Edge Lit and Backlit LED Panels?

 Backlit LED panels have LED arrays mounted directly behind a frosted diffuser, offering uniform light distribution and superior output.
 Edge-lit panels have LEDs along the perimeter, directing light inward through a light guide plate, resulting in a thinner profile but typically less light output than backlit versions.

-What Voltage Compatibility and Driver Technology Do LED Panels Offer
+What Voltage Compatibility and Driver Technology Do LED Panels Offer?

 Our LED panels feature universal voltage drivers compatible with 120V to 277V systems, automatically adjusting to your building’s electrical setup.
 This flexibility simplifies installation in both residential and commercial applications, accommodating mixed-use buildings with varying voltages.

-How Do Dimming and Controls Integration Work with LED Panels
+How Do Dimming and Controls Integration Work with LED Panels?

 LED panels support 0-10V dimming down to 10% output, providing smooth, flicker-free dimming.
 Integration with building automation systems allows for scheduling, daylight harvesting, and zone control, maximizing energy efficiency and user comfort.

-What Additional Features Are Available with LED Panels
+What Additional Features Are Available with LED Panels?

 Additional features include color-selectable panels with switchable color temperatures from 3000K to 5000K, wattage-selectable panels for post-installation brightness adjustment, integrated emergency backup systems for 90-minute illumination during outages, and occupancy sensors for automatic lighting control based on room occupancy.

-What Safety and Performance Certifications Do LED Panels Have
+What Safety and Performance Certifications Do LED Panels Have?

 Our LED panels carry essential certifications such as DLC Premium, UL Listed, and ETL Listed, ensuring safety, performance, and energy efficiency.
 These certifications qualify your project for utility rebates and tax incentives when properly installed, guaranteeing the highest efficiency standards.

-What Warranty and Support Are Available for LED Panels
+What Warranty and Support Are Available for LED Panels?

 All our LED panels come with at least a 5-year warranty, with support based in the USA.
 Our experienced team is dedicated to resolving any warranty issues quickly to keep your lighting operational.